jimbrig/KaaS/Slipbox/The Ultimate Guide to an Effective Weekly Review.md

 The rest of the system can likely wait until you have time to conduct a full review.
 If you focus on these areas first, you’ll have 80% of your bases covered for things that could bite you if you miss them.

-That sums up the **Ultimate Guide to an E!ective Weekly Review**.
+That sums up the **Ultimate Guide to an Effective Weekly Review**.
 Thanks so much for reading!

 TLDR;

- The weekly review is the glue of your productivity system Be consistent in conducting one Clear the decks by: Getting ready, Mindsweeping, Processing all inboxes Process and review open loops by: Reviewing a trigger list Process captured items Review your projects list, calendar, notes, someday/maybe,
+ ==The weekly review is the glue of your productivity system Be consistent in conducting one Clear the decks by: Getting ready, Mindsweeping, Processing all inboxes Process and review open loops by: Reviewing a trigger list Process captured items Review your projects list, calendar, notes, someday/maybe, and journal.
+Reflect on the past week through journaling Plan for the next week by setting your main focus, commitments, intentions, and habits==

----

- and journal

-Reflect on the past week through journaling Plan for the next week by setting your main focus, commitments, intentions, and habits